Configuration of heating and water meters (MBus)

 2. Configuring the meter on the online portal

-The meter is then configured in the online portal to insert its secondary address and the register positions.
+Next, the meter is configured in the online portal to insert its secondary address and the position of the registers.

 Edit the meter with the following parameters:

 • Gateway: Select the gateway to which the meters are connected.
-See under Configuration > Hardware.
+See under EQUIPMENT > Communication.

 • Model: generic_mbus